 The show features 500+ speakers across 7 conference floors and 220+ CPD sessions.
 Discover how you can get involved with major construction projects and hear from the UK’s leading architects, contractors, major developers, housing builders and more.

 ASBP will be involved in three sessions at the Sustainability Summit.

 Wednesday 17th November, 13.00-13.50 – Circular Economy in Construction

 ASBP Technical Associate Dr. Katherine Adams recently completed a PhD on construction and the circular economy and will take part in this panel session which includes ASBP Reducing Plastics in Construction Group member, Lynne Potter from Mace.
-Katherine will speak on our Reducing Plastics in Construction Group which is now in its 3rd year, plus provide on our update on our circular economy activities.
+Katherine will speak on our Reducing Plastics in Construction Group which is now in its 3rd year, plus provide on an update on our circular economy activities.

 Thursday 18th November, 14:00-14:50 – Innovating with Recycled and Natural Materials

 This session will feature updates on two EU-funded Interreg (Channel Manche) research projects.
 The BIO-CIRC project has been investigating the potential reuse of a problematic waste source (polyester duvets) as an insulation material.
 The CobBauge Project has been working to develop a new, more thermally efficient form of cob (earth) construction.

 More than just U-values: The multiple benefits of natural materials, Mark Lynn, ASBP Vice-Chair